Welcome

 • the lack of an auxiliary aid or service

 Employers must make adjustments when they know, or could reasonably be expected to know, that an employee or applicant is disabled and likely to be disadvantaged.
+Knowledge may be actual (disclosure) or constructive (obvious indicators).
 Service providers (such as law firms) have an anticipatory duty—they must plan ahead for the needs of disabled people generally, not just react to individual requests.
+For service providers, the duty arises irrespective of whether they are aware of a particular person’s disability at the point of use.

 What types of adjustments may be required?